 - The NFRMPO host the Mobility Manager and the One-Call/One-Click Center.

 - The program uses open source trip discovery software like 1-Click | CS software.

 - The program uses open source trip scheduling software (like Ride Pilot).

 The recommendations were led by the Larimer County Mobility Committee (LCMC), which acted as the Steering Committee for the Plan.
-The recommendations are currently being presented to the NFRMPO Planning Council.
+The recommendations were approved by the NFRMPO Planning Council on January 9, 2020.

 In the News